A Way Abroad Logo

 1. International Schools

 There are several different international schools in Panama.
 These teaching jobs are the most beneficial but challenging to obtain.
 The process can be long and tedious, but is ultimately well worth it.
-Many people join a search agency.
-One of the biggest is the I Search Association (ISS).

-To start the process, you have to have a teaching license from your home state and usually 3-5 years of teaching experience.
-However, some schools do take new teachers.
-When you create a profile on one of the search engines, the schools will contact you and proceed with a Skype interview.
+To start the job search process, you have to have a teaching license from your home state and usually 3-5 years of teaching experience.
+However, some schools do take new certified teachers.
+You don't need to be TEFL certified to teach at these schools.

-In addition, you’ll need all your original documents, such as transcripts and degrees, which will need to be apostilled.
 If hired, you will be entering a two-year contract where the schools usually pay flights, housing, and a small resettlement allowance.
 You’ll also have access to personal development and a competitive salary.

 2. Small Private Schools